 Want to earn points for flights, accommodation and other rewards?
 Compare frequent flyer credit cards and get to your next destination faster.

-Frequent flyer credit cards offer you points for every $1 spent, which you can then redeem flights, upgrades and other rewards.
-You can also enjoy a range of additional features including complimentary travel insurance, bonus points offers, airline lounge access and promotional interest rates.
 Use this guide to compare frequent flyer credit cards and learn more about them, including how these cards work, tips for earning and using points, features to compare when you’re looking at frequent flyer credit cards and insights to help you choose the right card for you.

 American Express Platinum Edge Credit Card Offer